 Chronic Lymphocytic Leukemia (CLL): Spleen Surgery

-With chronic lymphocytic leukemia (CLL), surgery is sometimes used to remove a swollen This is because other treatments work well to control CLL and keep the spleen from What is the spleen?
+When you have chronic lymphocytic leukemia (CLL), surgery is sometimes done to remove This is because other treatments work well to control CLL and keep the spleen from What is the spleen?

-The spleen is an organ near the stomach.
-It’s part of the system that makes white When splenectomy is done for CLL
+The spleen is an organ near the stomach in the upper left side of the belly.
+It helps When splenectomy is done for CLL

-A splenectomy may help improve blood counts and relieve pressure and discomfort from by an enlarged spleen.
-Your healthcare provider may suggest that you have a splenectomy Your spleen is so swollen that it's pushing on other organs, such as your stomach.
-Other treatments, such as chemotherapy or radiation therapy, are used first to try Your spleen is removing too many red blood cells and platelets from your blood.
+A splenectomy may help improve blood counts and ease pressure and discomfort caused by an enlarged spleen.
+Your healthcare provider may suggest that you have a splenectomy Your spleen is so swollen that it's pushing on other organs, like your stomach.
+Other treatments, such as chemotherapy or radiation therapy, are used first to try to shrink Your spleen is filtering out too many red blood cells and platelets from your blood.
 It's your spleen's job to remove worn-out blood cells.
-But leukemia can make your spleen spleen overactive.
+But leukemia can make your spleen overactive.
 A splenectomy can help raise your red blood cell and platelet counts.